 People need help, and right now, Asian Americans need it badly.
 They are suffering and in need of healing.
 Many of them are experiencing mental trauma and stress, so we can expect that they are turning to drugs and alcohol to numb the pain.
 But we know that the numbers may not reflect this, so we need to be proactive.

-Access to medical and mental health services like detox and substance abuse treatment must be increased for Asian Americans.
+Access to medical and mental health services like detox and substance use treatment must be increased for Asian Americans.
 And we need to stop assuming that they're immune to things like addiction and don't need help.
 They may not ask for it, but we need to check on our friends and offer them a hand.
-Other actions that may be beneficial include stopping racist remarks when you hear them and not perpetuate stereotypes.
-Support Asian-American businesses during these hard times may make a big difference since discrimination and xenophobia have hit them very hard.
+Other actions that may be beneficial include stopping racist remarks when you hear them and not perpetuating stereotypes.
+Supporting Asian-American businesses during these hard times may make a big difference since discrimination and xenophobia have hit them very hard.
 Educating people that there's a problem is the first step.
-We cannot remain ignorant of the existence of racism and substance abuse among the Asian American community.
+We cannot remain ignorant of the existence of racism and substance use among the Asian American community.
 Now, action must follow education by supporting the people around us who need it most.